What's the Difference?

 Do students with Deferred Action qualify under ASSET?

-Deferred Action for Childhood Arrival (DACA) is not tied to ASSET, however, DACA students may receive in-state tuition and COF as long as the one-year domicile requirement, with supporting intent documentation dated one-year prior to the start of the semester, is met.
+Deferred Action for Childhood Arrival (DACA) is not tied to ASSET, however, DACA students may receive in-state tuition as long as the one-year domicile requirement is met.
+Students can submit their residency info here.

 What effects does ASSET have on HB 1023?